-The Corporation continues to qualify as a foreign private issuer for the purposes of its U.S. securities filings based on the most recent assessment performed as at June 30, 2022.
+The Corporation continues to qualify as a foreign private issuer for the purposes of its U.S. securities filings based on the most recent assessment performed as at June 30, 2023.
 The Corporation is required to reassess this conclusion annually, at the end of the second quarter.
+See "Risk Factors - The Corporation could lose its status as a "foreign private issuer" in the United States, which may result in additional compliance costs and restricted access to capital markets.